-CATMA (Computer Aided Textual Markup and Analysis) was conceived in 2008 as a reimplementation of TACT (Textual Analysis Computing Tools), a DOS-based toolset for textual analysis created at Toronto University under Ian Lancashire and programmed by John Bradley.
+CATMA (Computer Assisted Textual Markup and Analysis) was conceived in 2008 as a reimplementation of TACT (Textual Analysis Computing Tools), a DOS-based toolset for textual analysis created at Toronto University under Ian Lancashire and programmed by John Bradley.
 It went through a number of versions, progressing from a desktop application to a web application that works independently from OS restrictions.

 Annotation and Analysis

 CATMA 1 was released in June 2009 as a desktop application with two main features, the Tagger and the Analyzer.
 This functionality had already been available to some extent in TACT and was now extended and made available in a Windows based environment.